Profinite Techniques for Probabilistic Automata and the Markov Monoid Algorithm: Towards an Optimality Argument

-\begin{definition}[Fast Sequences] A sequence of finite words $\mathbf{u}$ is fast if it converges (we denote $\overline{u}$ the prostochastic word it induces), and for every $\phi : A \to \matS{\R}$, there exist a polynomial $P$ and $C > 1$ such that for every $n$,
+\begin{definition}{(Fast sequence)} A sequence of finite words $\mathbf{u}$ is fast if it converges (we denote $\overline{u}$ the prostochastic word it induces), and for every morphism $\phi : A^* \to \matS{\R}$, the sequence $(\phi(u_n))\nN$ converges exponentially fast. \end{definition}